cheeta24/AngularApp/README.md

 # AngularApp
-This is Test Git with angularApp
+This is Test Git with angularApp. we are adding all AngularJS App (AngularJS 1.5.9)